firebase/firebase-admin-dotnet/CONTRIBUTING.md

 ## <a name="submit"></a>Want to submit a pull request?

 Sweet, we'd love to accept your contribution!
+In fact this project is mainly driven by contributions from our community.
 [Open a new pull request](https://github.com/firebase/firebase-admin-dotnet/pull/new/master) and fill out the provided template.

 **If you want to implement a new feature, please open an issue with a proposal first so that we can figure out if the feature makes sense and how it will work.**

-Make sure your changes pass our linter and the tests all pass on your local machine.
+Make sure your changes pass our tests on your local machine.
 We've hooked up this repo with continuous integration to double check those things for you.

 Most non-trivial changes should include some extra test coverage.
 If you aren't sure how to add